-For the first time the Registry is reporting the impact of ASA score (see above in the elderly hip replacement section) and BMI (again see above) for all patients.
+The Registry is again reporting on the impact of ASA score and BMI for all patients.
 The impact of ASA score and BMI is only seen in the first few years after surgery as the Registry only commenced collection of ASA data in 2012 and BMI data in 2015.
+The ASA score is a measure of general health.
+The score increases with the number of health problems.
 The higher the ASA score the higher the risk of revision and this is due in part to an increased risk of revision for infection.
 There are six categories of BMI which include underweight, normal, pre-obese and then obese 1, 2, and 3.
-There revision rate is increased in patients with a BMI that is categorised as obese 1, 2, or 3.
-The most common reason for the increased revision rate is an increased rate of revision for infection.
+The revision rate is increased in patients with a BMI that is categorised as obese 1, 2, or 3.
+The most common reason for the increased revision rate is infection.